rombrew/phobia/doc/CommandLineInterface.md

 - Without arguments it will list all registers and their current values.
 - You can specify a pattern by which registers will be filtered.
 A pattern can be any part of the register name.
-- If only one register matches the specified pattern the second parameter specifies its new value.
+- If only one register matches the specified pattern the second parameter can specify its new value.
 - You can specify a register number instead of its name to refer the exactly one register.